Officials release video of officer fatally shooting Sonya Massey in her home after she called 911

 "Part of what's immediately horrifying is that is a situation that just didn't need to happen," he said.

-He said Grayson's defense will probably be that he felt threatened for his life over the hot pot of water, but it has to be reasonable threat.
-Futterman said did not see evidence of any reasonable threat.
+He said Grayson's defense will probably be that he felt threatened for his life over the hot pot of water—in particular because he said massey apepraead to reach for the pot again after putting her hands up.
+But there must be a reasonable threat, and Futterman said did not see evidence of any reasonable threat.

 "First, I saw a woman who was clearly a little bit out of sorts, but didn't look, and didn't give off an appearance to any reasonable that she posed a threat of harm," Futterman said.
 "Would any reasonable officer in that situation reasonably believe that their life is threatened, such as they would take out their gun and point it at her and threaten her life?
 It's a clear no."